-In honor of the Henry David Thoreau Bicentennial, the theme for the 2017 Summer will be a meditation on the words of Thoreau from his book, Walden, published in 1854:
+In honor of the Henry David Thoreau Bicentennial, the theme for the 2017 Summer Essay Contest will be:

 Submit via email to Library Director, Ellen Snoeyenbos: email@example.com

 Subject line: Essay Contest entry

-In the body of the email include your name, your age, your school, your English teacher.
+In the body of the email include your name, your age, your town, your school or home-schooling teacher.

 Deadline for submission: Saturday, July 15, 2017

 For some tips on how to write a winning essay see the following link:

-Tips & Suggestions for Writing Your Essay from the Walden Woods folks:
+Tips & Suggestions for Preparing to Write Your Essay from the Walden Woods folks:

 - Make the essay personal.
 Make a personal statement or tell a story that provides insight into your own experiences and views.
 Use the pronoun “I.”